pytorch/pytorch/docs/source/named_tensor.rst

 --------------------------

 Named tensors use names to automatically check that APIs are being called correctly at runtime.
-This occurs in a process called *named inference*.
+This occurs in a process called *name inference*.
 More formally, name inference consists of the following two steps:

-- Check names: an operator may check that certain dimensions must match.
+- **Check names**: an operator may perform automatic checks at runtime that check that certain dimension names must match.
-- Propagate names: name inference computes and propagates names to output tensors.
+- **Propagate names**: name inference propagates names to output tensors.

 All operations that support named tensors propagate names.